-Describe your ability to encourage and persuade a child with positive means to co-operate rather than just focusing on negative consequences for not participating.
-Focus on finding out the reason for the child's reluctance, convincing the child of the value to them of participating in the activity and offering help and support where needed.
+Describe your ability as an education assistant to encourage and persuade a child with positive means to co-operate rather than just focusing on negative consequences for not participating.

 What methods have you used to motivate the children in your classroom?

 Successful teaching assistants help to create a learning environment in which students want to achieve.
 Different children respond to different stimuli.
 Address how you individualize motivation.

 Have you had to deal with bullying behavior in the playground?
 What steps did you take?

 Schools generally having a bullying policy in place.
 Show your ability to take immediate action whilst following the agreed procedure.

 You will be asked teaching assistant interview questions that explore your interest in the specific position and school.